speedie1337/spmenu/README.md

 Silencing this would be a good idea.
-- Image support: Images take a long time to load sometimes, particularly when items are selected using the cursor so what we really need is a way to skip over images after a set time limit
+- Image support: Images take a long time to load sometimes, particularly when items are selected using the cursor so what we really need is a way to skip over images after a set time limit.

 ## Scripts